FictionSmith/files/tutrok.md

 |Tutrok| NO |
 |---|---|
-Name origin | Tutrok is a fictional latin word for mechanical menace Nickname, if any | Tut
+Name origin | Tutrok is a fictional latin word for mechanical menace (I really have no idea) Nickname, if any | Tow-truck
-(if so, explain its origin – e.g. who created it?) | YES Does s/he like the nickname | Yup
+(if so, explain its origin – e.g. who created it?) | YES FAM!
+Does s/he like the nickname | Yup
-Birth date | XXX
+Birth date | February 31st 1,937,736,243,877 BC
-Place of birth | YES
+Place of birth | YES FAM!
-Ethnic background | Bot
+Ethnic background | Robot
-Religion | IDK
+Religion | YES FAM!
-Degree of religious practice (e.g. orthodox, casual, lapsed) | None Current address | YES FAM
+Degree of religious practice (e.g. orthodox, casual, lapsed) | YES FAM!
+Current address | YES FAM!
 Does s/he rent or own?	|Can robots rent on their own?
-Brief description of home | |"Big blue and old, with lots of computer stuffs inside!"
+Brief description of home | |"Big blue and old, with lots of computer stuff inside!"
 Does s/he live with anyone | "No...
 Except my master Mayshin!!!" (on occasions) Describe the area in which s/he lives | LOTS AND A LOT OF HOUSES!
 Is this his/her ideal home and location | YUP
-Home decor (check all that appl did you do anytyhing with the santa club thing yet?y) NOOOOOOOO!!!! | Sigh... living room: Bookshelves, old photos of random people he doesn't even know, TV from like the 80s.
+Home decor (check all that appl did you do anytyhing with the secret-santa essentials thing yet?y) NOOOOOOOO!!!! | Sigh... living room: Bookshelves, old photos of random people he doesn't even know, TV from like the 80s.
 Second living room: grandfather clock, couch-bed thingy.
 Office: computer, books, desk, plants.
 Kitchen: table, old plate collection.
 Bathroom: sigh...
 Bedroom: bed, okay i'm done here..
 When someone walks in, what's his/her first impression?	| "HIIIII EVERYBODIIIES!!!
 Wants some teas?!"
 How important are they?
 How well are they treated?	| Treated like a trash can by everyone else, Mayshin only looks out after him because she knows nobody likes him so she makes him not feel bad about himself
 Current occupation | Y E S